 The Skitarelic-Swanson Family Medical Laboratory Science Scholarship was established in 1997 to recognize a medical laboratory science student for outstanding aptitude, performance, and enthusiasm as well as need.
-The applicant must be entering the second year of the MLT program or the fourth year of the MT program.
+The applicant must be entering the second year of the MLT program.